-It is recommended that services commissioned to deliver care for children with life limiting and life threatening conditions follow these recommended care pathways.
-They have also been adopted by West Midlands Paediatric Palliative Care Network and are apparent within the West Midlands Toolkit (2016) a document which is consistently used by the CCN Palliative Care Service and details every aspect of end of life care.
+It is nationally recommended that services commissioned to deliver care for children with life limiting and life-threatening conditions follow these recommended care pathways.
+They have also been adopted by the West Midlands Paediatric Palliative Care Network (WMPPCN) and are apparent within the West Midlands Toolkit (WMPPCN, 2018) which is consistently used by the CCN Palliative Care Service and details every aspect of end-of-life care.

-To address how we will achieve this agenda, we have produced a detailed action plan that addresses the gaps but also includes areas we currently do well and want to continue to monitor in line with NICE recommendations (Dec 2016).
+To evidence how we will achieve this agenda, we have produced a detailed action plan that addresses the gaps but also includes areas we currently do well and want to continue to monitor in line with NICE recommendations (2019)